Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/README.md

 I. Order ID: Unique identifier for each order, enabling precise tracking and management of transactions.

 ii.
-Order Date:Date when the order was placed, allowing for time-based analysis of sales trends and seasonal patterns.
+Order Date: The date when the order was placed, allowing for time-based analysis of sales trends and seasonal patterns.

 iii.
-Customer ID:Unique identifier for each customer, facilitating customer segmentation and analysis of purchasing behaviours.
+Customer ID: Unique identifier for each customer, facilitating customer segmentation and analysis of purchasing behaviours.

 iv.
 Revenue: Total income generated from each order, providing insights into financial performance and profitability.